 Step 1: Choose the right team members

-Create a working group of diverse colleagues from across the organization.
-These team members should bring a collaborative mindset, differentiated skills and abilities, and distinct organizational perspectives.
+Start a working group that includes diverse colleagues from across the organisation.
+These team members should bring a collaborative mindset, differentiated skills and abilities, and distinct organisational perspectives.
 Make sure you include executives, line managers, data engineers, developers, and machine learning architects.

 Step 2: Equip your team with the right training and technology